 8. Meeting of the Club

+8.1 The Annual General Meeting shall be held in October.

 8.2 The Committee may at any time call a Special Meeting of the Club.
-The Secretary shall forthwith call a Special Meeting upon receiving a written requisition from at least financial ordinary members of the Club, and such a meeting shall be held no later than ten days immediately following receipt of such a requisition.
+The Secretary shall forthwith call a Special Meeting upon receiving a written requisition from at least 25 financial ordinary members of the Club, and such a meeting shall be held no later than ten days immediately following receipt of such a requisition.

 8.3 If the Secretary fails to call the meeting within that time, any of the signatories of the requisition may do so.
 Any business set out in the requisition shall have priority over all the other business.